 Pure Storage: We’re Passionate about Pets and Petabytes

-What we need to stay ready for the world’s kitty content is an infinitely scalable, modern storage solution.
-Pure Storage’s latest offering, FlashBlade//S™, wasn’t built for kittens, but it was built for the demands of growing unstructured data.
+While cats may be mysterious creatures, one thing is clear: Cat content and data are multiplying.
+(We’re guilty—at Pure, we have a Slack channel dedicated to sharing pics of our #pets.)
+What we need to stay ready for all of this data is an infinitely scalable, modern storage solution.
+FlashBlade//S™ was built for the demands of growing unstructured data.
 Learn more about what it can do for your organization.